emmartins/quickstart/helloworld-mdb/README.md

 ### Create the OpenShift Application

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6.0` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss AS 7:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6.0` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss WildFly:

     rhc app create -a hellworldmdb -t APPLICATION_TYPE